 These positions are outside of the classified service but are subject to allocation to classes and assignment to pay grades of the State classification plan.
 The rate of pay set for a temporary position must be the hiring rate which would apply were the position in the classified service.
 The hourly rate is based on the Executive Branch Temporary Employee Pay Plan.

 - An exception may be made in a case of difficult recruitment, for outstanding qualifications, or for a former classified employee who is returning to service as a temporary to perform work comparable to a previous classified position.
+The hire into range policy 12.2 is followed for hiring temporary employees above pay grade minimum.

 - Rates above pay grade minimum, or approved hiring rate, must be approved by the Department of Human Resources before an offer of employment is made.